-With the site now launched on VIP, we’d love to hear feedback on how the launch went through our anonymous post-launch survey.
+With the site now launched on VIP, we’d love your feedback on how the launch went through our anonymous, post-launch survey.

 If you require assistance after launch, please don’t hesitate to reach out to our team via Zendesk.
 To help with that, we’ve provided links below on how to open a ticket with us using the general ticket guidelines.

-When the site is ready to be launched, click on “Launch this site” on the left hand side of the application‘s VIP Dashboard.
+When the site is ready to be launched, click “Launch this site” on the left-hand side of the application‘s VIP Dashboard.

 This will begin the flow for the final launch steps, detailed below.